StrawberryBe/federated-audience-composition.en/help/compositions/activities/enrichment.md

 The **Enrichment** activity allows you to enhance the targeted data with additional information from the federated database.
 It is commonly used in a composition after segmentation activities.

-If you have configured a connection to the Federated Audience Composition destination, you can use the Enrichment activity to enrich data coming Adobe Experience Platform with attributes from your external database.
+If you have configured a connection to the Federated Audience Composition destination, you can use the Enrichment activity to enrich data coming into Adobe Experience Platform with attributes from your external database.
 [Learn how to enrich Adobe Experience Platform audiences with external data](../../connections/destinations.md)

 Enrichment data can come either: